glennj/exercism.io/elm/hamming/README.md

 When cells divide, their DNA replicates too.
 Sometimes during this process mistakes happen and single pieces of DNA get encoded with the incorrect information.
-If we compare two strands of DNA and count the differences between them we can see how many mistakes occurred.
+If we compare two strands of DNA and count the differences between them, we can see how many mistakes occurred.
-This is known as the "Hamming Distance".
+This is known as the "Hamming distance".

+The Hamming distance is useful in many areas of science, not just biology, so it's a nice phrase to be familiar with :)

+## Instructions

+Calculate the Hamming distance between two DNA strands.

-We read DNA using the letters C,A,G and T.
+We read DNA using the letters C, A, G and T.
 Two strands might look like this:

     GAGCCTACTAACGGGAT
     CATCGTAATGACGGCCT
     ^ ^ ^  ^ ^    ^^

-They have 7 differences, and therefore the Hamming Distance is 7.
+They have 7 differences, and therefore the Hamming distance is 7.

-The Hamming Distance is useful for lots of things in science, not just biology, so it's a nice phrase to be familiar with :)

 ## Implementation notes